-IFRS 9 Impact Implemental IFRS 9 has a mandatory el date for annu periods begin on or after 1 January 2018 Under the NI Manual for Accounts, on transition the be no restate of comparativ and any impa transition will recognised a reserves mod in 2018/19.
-Criteria for classification of financial assets IFRS 9 applies a single classification and measurement approach to all types of financial assets based on: - The body's business model for managing financial assets; - The contractual cash flow characteristics of the financial asset.
+IFRS 9 Impact Implementation: Criteria for classification of financial assets IFRS 9 applies a single classification and measurement approach to all types of financial assets based on: The body's business model for managing financial assets; The contractual cash flow characteristics of the financial asset.
 This represent a departure from IAS 39's reliance on the terms of an instrument (traded or not).
-Measurement categories for financial assets The new measurement categories for financial assets are as follows: - Financial assets measured at amortised cost - Financial assets measured at fair value through other comprehensive income - Financial assets measured at fair vale through profit or loss Impairment IFRS 9 contains a forward looking expected loss impairment model and requires the same measurement basis for impairment for all items subject to its impairment requirements.
-The NHS Manual for Accounts requires the simplified approach allowed under IFRS 9, which removes the need for an entity to consider whether the credit quality of trade receivables, contract assets and lease receivables has deteriorated since initial recognition.
+IFRS 9 has a mandatory effective date for annual periods beginning on or after 1 January 2018.
+Measurement categories for financial assets The new measurement categories for financial assets are as follows: Financial assets measured at amortised cost Financial assets measured at fair value through other comprehensive income Financial assets measured at fair vale through profit or loss Under the FReM, on transition there will be no restatement of comparatives, and Impairment IFRS 9 contains a forward looking expected loss impairment model and requires the same measurement basis for impairment for all items subject to its impairment requirements.
+The FReM requires the simplified approach allowed under IFRS 9, which removes the need for an entity to consider whether the credit quality of trade receivables, contract assets and lease receivables has deteriorated since initial recognition. any impact of transition will be recognised as a reserves movement in 2018/19.